eegsynth/eegsynth/doc/installation-linux.md

 ## Raspberry Pi

-For Linux we are specifically targetting [Raspbian](http://www.raspbian.org), which is a free Debian-based operating system optimized for the [Raspberry Pi](https://www.raspberrypi.org) hardware.
+For the Raspberry Pi we are specifically targetting [Raspbian](http://www.raspbian.org), which is a free Debian-based operating system optimized for the [Raspberry Pi](https://www.raspberrypi.org) hardware.
 This allows to build a dedicated EEGsynth on the low-cost Raspberry Pi platform.

 ## Installation instructions for Raspbian